pr0me/rust-for-critical-space-systems/README.md

 we develop a set of recommendations for practitioners in the realms of space system development.

+This repository is still WIP and we will add source code and notes on the remaining contributions soon.

 ## libcsp-rs
 ### Partial Rewrite

-We perform a partial rewrite of critical sections in libCSP's C implementation to demonstrate how Rust can be gradually incorporated into existing C code bases.
+We perform a partial rewrite of critical sections in [libCSP's C implementation](https://github.com/libcsp/libcsp) to demonstrate how Rust can be gradually incorporated into existing C code bases.

 #### How to Build
 Build the static Rust lib and make sure to build `core::` with `panic = "abort"`.